Germany Castle & Christmas Market Tour

 Children 5 and under / Free

 *Children under the age of 12 are required to share a room with an accompanying adult.
-There is a maximum of 2 children with 2 adults.
+There is a maximum of two children per adult.

 Single room supplement of $750